macsyd/CSC360/README.md

 # CSC 360 - Operating Systems
 Assignments from an Operating Systems class in Summer 2024.
+See each assignment's readme for details on how to compile and run each program.

 ### Assignment 1
 Program simulating a terminal which can run different commands to create, pause, start, and terminate processes.